Chrisc0610/BellyButtonDemographics/README.md

 			* This plot helps to visually see the users top OTU ID type on a focal perspective.
 			* ![dashboard.png](data/dashboard.png)

-	* Once a different test volunteer is selected the plots and data will auto populate with their perspectivedata.
+	* Once a different test volunteer is selected the plots and data will auto populate with their perspective data.